shurab/RhoconnectJavaPluginDemo/README.md

 	enable :sync
 	...

-Now you are ready to synchronize back-ane data with rhodes application.
+Now you are ready to synchronize java back-enad data with your rhodes application.
 In 1st terminal launch rhoconnect server:

 	:::term